MIT-LCP/mimic-website/content/mimictables/cptevents.md

 In the case of a `CPT_CD` corresponding to the respiratory cost center, the description provides information about the meaning of the CPT code.
 Otherwise, the field is null.

-# Important considerations

-* The respiratory cost center bills for ventilation *regardless* of duration.
-That means that 30 minutes of mechanical ventilation for a single day would result in same billing code as a full 24 hours of mechanical ventilation.